rocket-pool/RPIPs/RPIPs/RPIP-change-express-ticket-allocation.md

 Due to various changes in staking assumptions since the tokenomic changes were initially envisioned, the number of express tickets distributed are likely to greatly outweigh the number of ETH deposits available to be matched, overloading and ultimately defeating the point of the express queue.

 ## Specification
-The following changes should be made to the Saturn 1 smart contract upgrade, IF no significant security related concerns are noted during remaining audit:
+The RPIP editors SHALL modify RPIP-59 as follows

-Rule 1: Reduce `express_queue_tickets_base_provision` from 2 to 0.
+- Set `express_queue_tickets_base_provision` to 0 (from 2);

-Rule 2: Increase `express_queue_rate` from 2 to 4.
+- Set `express_queue_rate` to 4 (from 2).

 ## Rationale
-The schema of priority ticket distributions was intended to prevent an outflow of NO operator ETH in the run-up to Saturn 1, which would hazardous to both rETH earnings and RPL value; it would do so by taking away some of the variability.
+The idea behind priority ticket distributions was intended to prevent an outflow of NO operator ETH in the run-up to Saturn 1, which would hazardous to both rETH earnings and RPL value; it would do so by taking away some of the variability.

 At that time, a 10% RPL requirement meant we were highly NO limited.
 The NO demand problem was anticipated to get worse as we got closer to Saturn 1 as there is no direct migration of NO ETH.
 Moreover, NOs exiting to get access to Saturn benefits would potentially create a huge amount of unproductive ETH for months before Saturn.